Pratham82/Java-Programming/README.md

 ### Day folder:
 These folders contains the code which is written on daily basis in our class.
 Every day folder contains different topics and it's examples some folders may contain similar topics they are exception.

+### Advanced-Java
+This folder contains the concepts based on advanced java.

 ### Assignments:
 These folder contains all the Assignment questions and its solution.